dbdq/microsoft_decoding/README.md

 ### Overview of the method

 Two classifiers were trained per subject and the final decision was made by averaging class probabilities.
-To start with, a grand average of time-frequency representation (TFR) plots were computed to see the general trend.
+To start with, a grand average of time-frequency representation (TFR) plots were visualized to see the general trend.
 For this purpose, [mne.tfr_multitaper][2] function of [Python MNE library][3] was used.

 ### Feature Computation